 “Looking at the activity of just one neuron in the brain doesn’t tell you how that information is being computed; for that, you need to know what upstream neurons are doing.
 And to understand what the activity of a given neuron means, you have to be able to see what downstream neurons are doing,” says Ed Boyden, an associate professor of biological engineering and brain and cognitive sciences at MIT and one of the leaders of the research team.
 “In short, if you want to understand how information is being integrated from sensation all the way to action, you have to see the entire brain.”

-The new approach, described May 18 in Nature Methods, could also help neuroscientists learn more about the biological basis of brain disorders.
+The new approach, described on May 18 in Nature Methods, could also help neuroscientists learn more about the biological basis of brain disorders.
 “We don’t really know, for any brain disorder, the exact set of cells involved,” Boyden says.
 “The ability to survey activity throughout a nervous system may help pinpoint the cells or networks that are involved with a brain disorder, leading to new ideas for therapies.”

 Boyden’s team developed the brain-mapping method with researchers in the lab of Alipasha Vaziri of the University of Vienna and the Research Institute of Molecular Pathology in Vienna.
 The paper’s lead authors are Young-Gyu Yoon, a graduate student at MIT, and Robert Prevedel, a postdoc at the University of Vienna.